 What is EVM?

 EVM means Electronic Voting Machine.
-The work of manufacturing EVM machines in India is with two government companies.
+The work of manufacturing this machines in India is with two government companies.
 These companies are Bharat Electronics Limited (BEL) located in Bangalore and the other one is Electronic Cooperation of India Limited (ECIL) located in Hyderabad.
 There are two more units found in EVM, one is the control unit and the other is the ballot unit.
 The election officer presses the control unit.
 By pressing it, the ballot unit becomes active and only then the vote is cast.
 After casting the vote, a sound comes which lets us know that the vote has been cast.
 After the voting is over, the EVM and VVPAT are kept under security and are taken to the strong room.
 It is always manned by CRPF personnel and is under 24-hour CCTV surveillance.

 Read more: Know The Trick To Lock Aadhaar Card – Keep Your Personal Details Safe